-blankWomen’s Equality Day is marked today, August 26, and it will likely be celebrated this year in much the same way it was celebrated in 1920–that is to say, hardly at all.
-The accomplishments of 72 years of hard work and massive effort were finalized with a single signature by Secretary of State Bainbridge Colby who had received a package delivered to his home after arriving in Washington.
-The package contained the certified record of the action of the Tennessee legislature, the 36th state to ratify and the last one needed, in order to pass the woman suffrage amendment into law.
+The accomplishment of 72 years of hard work and massive effort–mostly by women–was finalized with a single signature by Secretary of State Bainbridge Colby.
+Colby just arrived back in Washington and had the package delivered to his home.
+The package contained the certified record of the action of the Tennessee legislature.
+Tennessee was the 36th state to ratify the amendment and was he last one needed, in order to pass the woman suffrage amendment into law.

 There were no crowds, no bands, no parades…just a solitary man signing into law something that women in the United States had worked hard for over a 72-year period of time.
 That afternoon, Carrie Chapman Catt, head of the National American Suffrage Association was received at the White House by President Woodrow Wilson and first lady, Edith.